Search

 What's your investing style?

-FAQs: Addressing common investing concerns
+FAQs: Common investing concerns

 What if I don't have enough money to invest?

 Generally, you can start investing with as little as $50 per month.
-Dollar cost averaging may make it possible to invest sooner because you’ll be investing with smaller amounts instead of having to save up a larger amount to invest at one time.
-It also can help reduce the risk that you’re investing at the market’s peak.
+Dollar-cost averaging may make it possible to invest sooner because you'll be investing with smaller amounts instead of having to save up a larger amount to invest at one time.
+It also can help reduce the risk that you're investing at the market's peak.

 Are there hidden fees associated with investing?

-Some investors want to spend hours poring over data themselves in search of hidden treasures.
+Some investors want to spend hours poring over data in search of hidden treasures.
 Others climb aboard the bandwagon of the latest investment fad.
 Those investors pay fees, and so will you.

 Simply put, investing costs money.
 There are fees tied to transactions you make, advice you might pay for, and the products you buy.
 For example: